webdevops/php-docker-boilerplate/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/mblaschke/typo3-docker-boilerplate.svg)](http://isitmaintained.com/project/mblaschke/typo3-docker-boilerplate "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/mblaschke/typo3-docker-boilerplate.svg)](http://isitmaintained.com/project/mblaschke/typo3-docker-boilerplate "Percentage of issues still open")

-This is a boilerplate utilizing Docker based with support for **TYPO3_CONTEXT** and **FLOW_CONTEXT** for TYPO3, FLOW, NEOS.
-It also supports Symfony and any other PHP base project.
+This is an easy customizable docker boilerplate for any PHP based projects like TYPO3 CMS, TYPO3 NEOS, TYPO3 FLOW, Symfony Famework and many other.

 Supports:

 - Nginx or Apache HTTPd
-- PHP-FPM (with Xdebug and Xhprof)
+- PHP-FPM (with Xdebug)
 - MySQL, MariaDB or PerconaDB
-- Solr (disabled, without EXT:solr configuration)
+- Solr (disabled, with TYPO3 CMS EXT:solr configuration as example)
 - Elasticsearch (disabled, without configuration)
 - Redis (disabled)
 - Memcached (disabled)
 - Mailcatcher (if no mail sandbox is used, eg. [Vagrant Development VM](https://github.com/mblaschke/vagrant-development))
+- Support for **TYPO3_CONTEXT** and **FLOW_CONTEXT** for TYPO3, FLOW, NEOS.
 - maybe more later...

 This Docker boilerplate based on the best practises and don't use too much magic.